-Rated the “Best Small City in Connecticut” and the 26th Best Small City in America in 2017, Westport’s vibrant atmosphere and supportive recovery community offers sober living residents a new start.
+Rated the “Best Small City in Connecticut” and the 26th Best Small City in America in 2017, Westport offers clients a supportive, sophisticated atmosphere for building a new lifestyle in recovery.

 Located 48 miles north of New York City, on Connecticut’s “Gold Coast”, Westport has long been distinguished as a destination for artists, musicians and authors; home through the years to F. Scott Fitzgerald, Paul Newman, and Nile Rodgers.
 Today, its primary draw include a nationally ranked school system, an acclaimed library, coastal beauty, and sophisticated cultural, shopping, and dining experiences.

 Most importantly, Westport supports a significant recovery community.
 With nearly fifty 12-step, SMART, and Refuge Recovery meetings each week in Westport — not to mention the surrounding communities of Southport, Fairfield, Wilton, Norwalk, Darien, and Weston — it is home to one of the strongest concentrations of recovery groups in Connecticut.

 One of the Safest Small Cities in America

 A 2017 report puts Westport near the top of its list of the best small cities in America.
 The report evaluated 1,268 cities with populations between 25,000 and 100,000 and ranked them across five key dimensions: Affordability, Economic Health, Education & Health, Quality of Life and Safety.
 Westport received an exceptionally high mark for safety, ranking 27 out of 1,268.
 Other Connecticut cities in the top percentiles include Shelton, Trumbull and next-door Norwalk.